Computing LLPR uncertainties

 import torch

-Models can be loaded using the metatrain.utils.io.load_model() function from the.
-For already exported models The function requires the path to the exported model and, for many models, also the path to the respective extensions directory.
-Both are produced during the training process.
+Models can be loaded using the metatrain.utils.io.load_model() function.
+The function requires the path to the exported model and, for some models, also the path to the respective extensions directory.
+Both are produced during the training process. %%

 In metatrain, a Dataset is composed of a list of systems and a dictionary of targets.
 The following lines illustrate how to read systems and targets from xyz files, and how to create a Dataset object from them.